Software Testing Best Practices

 Following is a list of regression testing tools to automate the test cases and gain the maximum benefit of its reusability.

-The Testing Pyramid is the most basic framework that assists software testers to accomplish testing goals and build reliable test plans.
+The Testing Pyramid is the basic framework that assists a software tester in accomplishing testing goals and building reliable test plans.
 The testing pyramid levels (E2E tests, Unit testing, and Integration tests) define the order and regularity of tests.
 The following figure is an image of the testing pyramid.

 Benefits of relying on the testing pyramid

-- More suitable for the agile processes due to the efficiency.
+• More suitable for agile processes due to its efficiency.

 Create Testable Requirements

-A development team’s dream is to have well-documented requirements that are consumable and right-sized.
-Conversely, their nightmare is having obscure requirements that leave them scratching their head.
-How well functional requirements are written determines how testable they are and ultimately the number of resulting bugs.
+A development team’s dream is to have well-documented consumable and right-sized requirements.
+Conversely, their nightmare has obscure requirements that leave them scratching their head.
+How well functional requirements are written determines how testable they are and, ultimately, the number of resulting bugs.

-When requirements are well-written, they adequately describe how the software feature is to behave.
-Having good requirements leads to the ability to write tests that determine whether each requirement condition has been met.
+When requirements are well-written, they adequately describe how the software feature behaves.
+Having good requirements leads to the ability to write tests that determine whether you meet each requirement condition.

-To sum up, requirements should be written in the active voice with clarity, completeness, and void of ambiguity.
+To sum up, you should write the requirements in an active voice with clarity, completeness, and void of ambiguity.

 There are numerous ways to write requirements that can lead to success.
-From traditional requirements to the more agile methods of TDD, BDD, and ATDD:
+From traditional requirements to the more agile methods of TDD, BDD, ATDD, and User Stories.

 Utilizing test design patterns and shared libraries will allow testers to minimize code duplication.
-As a result, the software testers are capable of managing their time while managing tests efficiently.
+As a result, software testers can manage their time while managing tests efficiently.

 What are examples of test design patterns?

-Following is a set of test design patterns that are popular among software testers.
+Following is a set of test design patterns popular among software testers.

 Follow the “green light” strategy and create backups

 Even though we automate the tests for ease, we cannot ignore the possibility of such tests failing.
-Sometimes, these tests fail without any indication or without letting the testers know.
+Sometimes, these tests fail without indicating or letting the testers know.
 Or in some cases, these failing tests are ignored or removed without investigating further.
 As a result, errors in the testing pipeline will arise.

 Our intention should not only be the passing of test cases.
-We must take the necessary steps to prepare for unexpected events, such as tests crashing or cyber-attacks.
-Hence one of the software testing best practices is to get regular backups of the data and other important things related to testing.
+We must take the necessary steps to prepare for unexpected events, such as test crashes or cyber-attacks.
+Hence, one of the test-oriented development practices is getting regular backups of the data and other important testing-related things.

 Rely Only on a Controlled Security Environment for Testing

-Specifically, there is a high risk of getting caught with internet fraud and stolen data when software testers work outside the secured office environment.
+Specifically, there is a high risk of getting caught with internet fraud and stolen data when a software tester works outside the secured office environment.

 How to establish a secure environment to execute software tests?

-- Avoid initiating connections with public networks – Connecting to a public network is unsafe as there is a high risk of an attack.
-This will put the project and test data at risk.
+• Avoid initiating connections with public networks – Connecting to a public network is unsafe as there is a high risk of an attack, putting the project and test data at risk.
 There will be an economic effect on the software company if the testers face an attack.

-- Get to know who has access to your network. – It is essential to know whether any other person has access to your network and who they are.
+• Get to know who has access to your network – It is essential to know whether any other person has access to your network and who they are.
 If they do not belong to your software company, there is a chance that they will tend to steal data.
-To avoid this situation, we can provide access only to the software testers and associate people.
+To avoid this situation, we can provide access only to the testers of software and associated people.

-Enhance security awareness among the QA team. – Giving a proper understanding of how to secure the testing environment will guarantee the execution of software tests in a secure environment.
-Following is a list of things software testers can do to enhance the security of the environment.
+• Enhance security awareness among the QA team – Knowing how to secure the testing environment will guarantee the execution of software tests in a controlled security environment.
+Following is a list of things testers of software can do to enhance the environment’s security.

-- Avoid using third-party software and update the software often – By making sure you are using only genuine software, you can minimize risks.
+• Avoid using third-party software and update the software often – By making sure you are using only genuine software, you can minimize risks.
 Whenever a software product recognizes a vulnerability, the product owners fix the issues and release an update.
-Hence, making use of the updated software will enhance the security of the test environment.
+The updated software will enhance the security of the test environment.

 Concentrate on code changes and make use of code quality measurements